-For graduate school requirements and possible exceptions, visit the Graduate School website.
+For graduate school requirements and possible exceptions, visit the graduate school website

 Utilizing the rich museum resources of the Dallas-Fort Worth region, you’ll explore and interact with a vibrant and forward-thinking landscape of museum education.

-The program consists of 18 credit hours, including a 6-credit hour internship in an art museum.
+The program consists of 18 credit hours, including a 6-credit hour internship at an art museum.
 The certificate complements the graduate degree by giving you a strong grasp of the role of education in museums.

-The arts leadership certificate provides special preparation in arts leadership.
+The Arts Leadership certificate provides special preparation in arts leadership.
 Completion of the certificate requires four courses in new media, politics and advocacy, and music administration, in addition to a 6-credit hour internship with an arts organization.